 Through this fermentation of fibre, these bacteria also produce substances which have immune-supporting and anti-inflammatory properties.
 Importantly, some of these substances help to strengthen gut wall integrity and help prevent against the development of gastric and colonic ulcers.
 Additionally, these bacteria produce B group vitamins (including biotin) and vitamin K.

 Fibre is a key component of our horses’ and ponies’ diets for their overall health, wellbeing and performance.
-Ensuring they are fed sufficient fibre is a dietary factor which is often overlooked, yet is arguably one of the most influential feed related factors which influences every facet of their health.
+Ensuring they are fed sufficient fibre is a dietary factor which is often overlooked, yet is arguably one of the most important feed related factors which influences every facet of their health.

 Camilla Whishaw is a highly regarded, experienced horsewoman and naturopath, helping to holistically treat and manage a broad range of equine health conditions and injuries, with a passion for mare and stallion fertility.